KevinKra/BYOB/NOTES.md

 - `psql <library_name>` connects to a specific library.
 - `\dt` (data table) shows your data table / "list of relations".
 - ex: `\d book` (data) shows the data table of your book.
-- `knex seed:make 00_books` Creates a seed.
-Runs seeds sequentially in order, so it needs to be ordered in the event that you have data that is dependent on other data.
 - `select * from book` shows your seed data.

 #### Knex